Yeshiwas21/Yeshiwas21/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me
-My Name is Yeshiwas Dagnaw from Ethiopia, Addis Ababa.
+My Name is Yeshiwas Dagnaw from Addis Ababa, Ethiopia .
 I'm a software engineering post graduate student.
 I want to become a good software enginner and software developer.

 ### My Hobbies